OpenKneeboard/OpenKneeboard/README.md

 Screenshot from [Chuck's A10C guide](https://www.mudspike.com/chucks-guides-dcs-a-10c-warthog/)

-Both PDF bookmarks (sidebar table of contents) and links in the pages are supported.
+If a PDF file contains bookmarks (often shown as a table of contents in the sidebar, you can jump to sections by clicking the 'Navigation' button in OpenKneeboard, or the 'menu' icon shown in-game with your graphics tablet pen.

+Internals links in PDFs (e.g. in the table of contents in the first few pages) can also be 'clicked' with a graphics tablet pen.

 ### DCS Radio Log